Genopslag (deadline 7. august 2020) Information as an instrument of power - Information and propaganda in modern war and conflicts

-All three phases will be supported by case studies, discussions of contemporary issues in regards to the use of communication in modern war and conflitcts.
+All themes will be supported by case studies, discussions of contemporary issues in regards to the use of communication in modern war and conflicts.

-The course is based on seminars at the Royal Danish Defence College combined with asynchronic learning i.e., individual study, online discussions and one minor written assignment after the two first seminars as a pre-condition for exam participation.
+The course is based on the presence module combined with pre-hand asynchronic learning i.e., individual study, online discussions and one minor written assignment as a pre-condition for exam participation.

 The course will be conducted in Danish.
 Most literature and some lectures will be in English.